presidio-oss/cline-based-code-generator/docs/prompting/README.md

 **Prompting is how you communicate your needs for a given task in the back-and-forth chat with HAI.** HAI understands natural language, so write conversationally.

-### Optimized System Prompts

-HAI provides three optimized system prompts, each tailored for specific use cases:

-1. **Version 1 (v1):** Focused on describing tools and their usage with minimal tokens.
-Ideal for scenarios where token efficiency is critical.
-2. **Version 2 (v2):** Optimized for guidelines and rules with minimal tokens.
-Best suited for tasks requiring adherence to structured rules.
-3. **Version 3 (v3):** A combination of v1 and v2, offering a balance between tool descriptions and guidelines.
-Recommended for general-purpose use.

-These prompts are located in the following files:
-- `src/core/prompts/system.hai.v1.ts`
-- `src/core/prompts/system.hai.v2.ts`
-- `src/core/prompts/system.hai.v3.ts`

-Choose the appropriate version based on your task requirements to maximize efficiency and effectiveness.

 Effective prompting involves:

 -   Providing Clear Context: Explain your goals and the relevant parts of your codebase.
 Use `@` to reference files or folders.